redhotteam/base-react-ts/README.md

 - `src/`: Contains the source code, including React components, styles.
 - `public/`: Static assets like images and favicon, also has translations.
-- `tests/`: Unit tests for components and logic using Vitest.

 ## Getting Started